Finding it difficult to find the right people to connect with on social media?

 - View the most-shared updates from one or a collection of Facebook Pages that you add.

-This is really powerful functionality so it’s well worth checking it out.
+This tool doesn’t let you perform a free social media search, but it offers some really powerful functionality so it’s well worth checking it out.

 Hashtags are very popular on Twitter and Instagram but they are less popular on other platforms.